Deploy trin to network

 - Push the newly tagged

-- Re-run the ansible script, which will use the newly updated image.
-Use the
+- Re-run the ansible script, which will use the newly updated image

 --limit